SATURDAY, April 29th!

 REGISTER FOR THE ACTOR EXPO HERE

 An email confirmation will be sent to you with further information & audition links within 24 hours of your registration of the event.
 PLEASE NOTE: These auditions fill up quickly.
+In the event the audition schedule is at capacity, actors will be allowed to submit a self taped audition monologue.
+Please contact Naomi.Dahlgren@twincitiesfilmfest.org for further instructions regarding a self taped audition.

 FILMMAKER AUDITIONS

-LOCATION – The Shops at West End (Exact location TBD)
+LOCATION – West End Community Room

-Time Slots Available ā 12:30pm-4:00pm
+Time Slots Available – 12:30pm-4:00pm

 Experience the thrill of auditioning in-person with award-winning local filmmakers who are looking to meet actors like you!
 This year you’ll choose one of four scenes, provided by TCFF, so you can showcase your talent and get on their radar.